Daily Dark Chocolate Bar - Good Clean Fun

 130 calories per bar.

-Daily Dark Ingredients: SEMI-SWEET CHOCOLATE (cocoa mass*, sugar, cocoa butter*, sunflower lecithin).
+Ingredients: Semisweet chocolate (cocoa mass*, sugar, cocoa butter*, sunflower lecithin) • Milk.
 65% cocoa.
-May contain: peanuts, tree nuts, milk, eggs.
+May contain: peanuts, tree nuts, eggs.

 Even though we follow strict food safety protocols and clean our equipment daily, it's better to be safe than sorry.
 If you have a serious allergy or intolerance to one of these we suggest that you not consume our products (sorry about that).

 The "may contain" statement that you will see on all of our product packaging and on our website's product pages is a statement that is considered precautionary and voluntary as a regulatory matter.
 We choose to include the "may contain" statements because we want to be transparent and make our customers aware of the risk of cross-contamination in our small factory, event though we try our best to control against that risk.

 Please download our Allergens Information document for a complete list of all of our products and associated allergens.
 We invite you to contact us at CustomerService@CococoInc.com if you have any questions.

 Q: Is milk an ingredient in dark chocolate?

 A: Most no, but in a food-safety way, yes.

 Our team at Cococo takes food safety—including allergen controls—very seriously.
 Labels are important to us.